 - Entity resolution to map a term to standard medical terminologies.
 This helps clean synonyms and jargon to standard terms – for example, knowing that “shortness of breath”, “SOB”, “short of breath”, and “dyspnea” are the same thing.

-- De-identification to separate Personally Identifiable Data (PII) from the Protected Health Information (PHI) to conduct healthcare research analyses with statistically de-identified healthcare data without privacy & compliance violations.
+- NLP De-identification to separate Personally Identifiable Data (PII) from the Protected Health Information (PHI) to conduct healthcare research analyses with statistically de-identified health information without privacy & compliance violations.

 - Object Character Recognition (OCR) to digitize scanned healthcare documents and medical images so that all the above capabilities can be used on them to extract facts.